Azure/azure-sdk-for-js/samples/README.md

 # Samples, Snippets, and How-To Guides

-Developers like to learn by looking at code, and so the Azure SDK comes with a myriad of code samples in the form of short code snippets, sample applications, and how-to guides.
+Developers like to learn by looking at code, and so the Azure SDK comes with many samples in the form of short code snippets, sample applications, and how-to guides.
 This document describes where to find all these resources.

 ## Structure of the Repository
 The Azure SDK repository is organized in the following folder structure, with the main sample locations highlighted using **bold** font.